phunware/maas-location-ios-sdk/README.md

 [manager startUpdatingLocation];
 ````

-NOTE: If using a virtual beacon provider such as Mist or Beacon Point, the "Uses Bluetooth LE accessories" background mode must be enabled in the "Capabilities" tab of your project's settings.
+NOTE: If using a virtual beacon provider such as Mist or Beacon Point with PWManagedLocationManager, the "Uses Bluetooth LE accessories" background mode must be enabled in the "Capabilities" tab of your project's settings.

 ## PWVBLocationManager